retrixe/octyne/README.md

     "cert": "/path/to/cert.pem", // path to HTTPS certificate "key": "/path/to/key.pem" // path to HTTPS private key },
+  "logging": {
+    "enabled": true, // whether Octyne should log actions "path": "logs", // path to log files, can be relative or absolute "actions": {} // optional, disable logging for specific actions, more info below },
   "servers": {
     "test1": { // each key has the name of the server "enabled": true, // optional, default true, Octyne won't auto-start when false